lidong07/course-collaboration-travel-plans/README.md

+### Project Title
-# Travel Destinations
+Travel Destinations

+### Description
-A simple app to keep track of destinations I'd like to visit.
+In this project, you can make use of HTML, CSS and JavaScript to keep track of destinations you would like to visit.

+### Language used:
+* HTML
+* CSS
+* JavaScript